szaumoor/ZS_ItemPack/ZS_ItemPack/component_readme.md

 **Component 103:** Add Crimson Mischief

-This component adds an evil-only +3 short sword that deals more damage the more wounded the target is, negative energy damage, and can occassionally (4% chance) reduce the HP of the target by 20%.
+This component adds an evil-only +3 short sword that deals more damage the more wounded the target is, negative energy damage, and can occasionally (4% chance) reduce the HP of the target by 20%.
 Cespenar can upgrade it to +5 in ToB with 12,500 gold and a rogue stone.
 Available for BG2EE and BGEE.

 **Component 104:** Add Assassin's Touch